Introduction to Live Online Teaching and Learning

 - Develop course materials that foster inclusion for all students.

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course